-Current high school students who have completed the equivalent of ninth grade may attend college credit courses at Contra Costa College with the permission of their high school principal and a parent.
+Current high school students with the permission of their high school principal or designee, may attend college credit courses at Contra Costa College.
 Students wishing to receive high school credit in addition to college credit should consult with their high school counselor.

-Students must be enrolled in high school and are limited to 11.0 units (8.0 units for summer session) at Contra Costa College.
+Students must be enrolled in high school and are limited to less than 12.0 units at Contra Costa College.

 Recommendations from private high school principals for enrollment in college classes will only be accepted from private schools which have filed the proper affidavit with the Superintendent of Public Instruction.
 Private schools not listed as active on the California Department of Education website must provide the college with proof of filing the affidavit.
 Home-schooled students must provide proof of filing as a private school OR may obtain sign-off from the local public high school that the student would normally be attending.
 The local high school must be willing to accept home schooling as valid school attendance and determine whether the pupil has completed coursework sufficient to prepare him or her to undertake college-level course work.

 You will need a class schedule for the semester you plan to attend.
-Class schedules are free of charge and available on campus, in local public libraries, at district high schools or can be mailed to you.
-To request a class schedule, call 760.795.6615 or click here for information request form.
-The class schedule may also be viewed online, but it is helpful to have the printed publication.
-You can view or download here.
+Class schedules are free of charge and available on line.
+The class schedule may be viewed online by clicking here.

-Once your application is processed, your information will be “in our computer”.
-When you go to SURF for the first time, click on “Get your SURF ID and Password Here.”
-You will be able to retrieve your SURF ID (also known as a Student ID) and set up a password.
+Once your application is processed, you will be issued a Student ID number.
 Keep this information secure and confidential as it will allow access into your college education records.

-Contra Costa College has waived the enrollment fee for high school students taking less than 12 units of college courses; however, all other fees must be paid at the time of enrollment – if you are planning to apply for financial aid or a Board of Governors fee waiver, make sure you complete that process with the Financial Aid Office before enrolling.
+Contra Costa College has waived the enrollment fee for part-time high school students; however, all other fees must be paid at the time of enrollment.

 You can purchase textbooks in the Contra Costa College Bookstore at either campus or online.

-You must attend and be on time for the first class meeting.
+You must be on time for the first class meeting.
 If you do not attend the first class on time, you may be dropped from the class to make room for another student.
 It’s a good idea to come to campus before the first day of classes to find your classrooms.
-Also, parking can be tight the first week of classes—allow enough time to find a parking place.
+Also, parking can be hard to find during the first week of classes—allow enough time to find a parking place.